gaelrenoux/tranzactio/README.md

 # What's next

+## API cleanup
+As mentioned above, I'm still figuring out what's the best API for that library.
+I'm pretty happy with how it is right now, but I feel like there's still room for improvement.

 ## More wrappers
 I want to add wrappers around more database access libraries.
 I'm looking into Quill right now, I'll probably take a look at Anorm at some point as well.